 Step 1: Graduate from High School or Complete a GED (Four Years)

 Most cardiac sonography programs require applicants to hold at least a high school diploma or equivalent.
-Completing high school demonstrates a dedication to completing an educational program as well as obtaining a minimum level of education.
+Completing high school demonstrates a dedication to completing an educational program and obtaining a minimum level of education.

-Aspiring cardiac sonographers should focus on classes such as math, science, anatomy, and social sciences in order to give them the foundation they need to succeed in a cardiac sonography program.
+Aspiring cardiac sonographers should focus on math, science, anatomy, and social sciences classes to give them the foundation they need to succeed in a cardiac sonography program.

 Step 2: Complete Cardiac Sonographer Education (Two to Five Years)